sidthedesigner/Python_for_Data_Science_by_Siddharth_Swain/readme.md

 1. Python Module

+2. Difference Between Module, Package and Library

-2. Create a Module
+3. Create a Module

-3. Use a Module
+4. Use a Module

-4. Variables in Module
+5. Variables in Module

-5. Naming a Module
+6. Naming a Module

-6. Re-Naming a Module
+7. Re-Naming a Module

-7. Built-in Modules
+8. Built-in Modules

-8. Using the dir() Function
+9. Using the dir() Function

-9. Import From Module
+10. Import From Module

-10. Importing Module from Different Directory
+11. Importing Module from Different Directory
     1. Importing Module
     2. Directory Structure
     3. Using sys Module